 *Periodically ensuring the visitation plan still works

-We hope that this mediation checklist will help you navigate through the process of divorce in the most efficient way.
+This mediation checklist will help you navigate through the process of divorce in the most efficient way.